-Effective June 19, 2019, alarm companies must provide true verification through audio, video or in-person verification, and prior to calling 911.
-(Click here to view the Ordinance).
-This change affects intrusion alarm activations only.
-Automatic response remains for fire, panic button, holdup and medical alarm activations.
+Effective June 19, 2019, monitoring alarm companies must provide True Verification through audio, video or in-person verification, and prior to calling 911.
+True Verification affects intrusion (burglar) alarm activations only.
+Automatic response remains for fire, duress, panic button, holdup, and medical alarm activations.

 Alarm Services & Monitoring

 A basic alarm system typically consists of motion sensors placed within a building.
 A break in one of the system’s sensors sends a signal to the primary control panel.
 “Monitoring” is a secondary add-on service which is intended to report malfunctions or abnormal conditions for alarm company repair and services.

 Alarm systems are often used in residential and commercial properties for what customers perceive as detecting intrusion or unauthorized entry.
 More than 99 percent of calls from monitoring alarm companies are false alarms, a statistic that is consistent across the country.
 An estimated 18 percent of all calls into the City’s 9-1-1 center come from alarm companies.
 This high percentage of false alarms results in a financial cost to the public and threat to public safety by the unnecessary diversion of public safety resources.

 We understand that by using an “alarm system,” you are looking out for those you care about.
 Advances in technology now make it possible for audio and/or video activation, which enable the ability to better assess whether an intrusion alarm activation is a burglar in the building or simply a faulty sensor in need of repair.
 In addition, systems today can be self-installed and monitored; installed and monitored by a third-party company, or a combination of both.